samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Trade Hub

-Adventurers can buy gear and sell their hard-won loot in the city’s shops and markets.
+Adventurers can buy gear and sell their hard-won loot in the city's shops and markets.

 ### How to Use the City